Renal Diet Plan with Indian Food

 3. Canned foods:

-these foods are high in sodium and not good for the kidneys.
+These foods are high in sodium.
+Thus, they are not good for the kidneys.

 4. Processed meats: